qfpl/initial-final/blog/drafts/post.md

   lit = id
   add = (+)
 ```
-but we could just as easily write a pretty-printer (of dubious prettiness):
+and we could just as easily write a pretty-printer (of dubious prettiness):
 ```haskell
 instance ExpBase String where
   lit = show